Canning 101 – A Beginner’s Guide To Preserving Food

 Home canning and preserving of fresh food.

-Water bath canning is when filled jars are put into a large pot of water and the water completely covers the jars by at least one inch.
-The water is then brought to a boil and the jars are boiled for the recommended processing time.
-The internal temperature of the jars will be 212 degrees Fahrenheit, which is the boiling point of water.
+Water bath canning involves placing filled jars into a pot of water that completely covers them by at least one inch.
+The water is then brought to a boil, and the jars are boiled for the recommended processing time.
+During this process, the internal temperature of the jars reaches 212 degrees Fahrenheit, which is the boiling point of water.

 ● Most fruits (apples, pears, peaches, berries, citrus, etc.)